This page lists frequently asked questions about CrashPlan for Small Business.

 CrashPlan for Small Business uses AES-256 encryption.
-For more security details, read Archive encryption key security: Advice for users.
+For more security details, read CrashPlan for Small Business encryption information

 Your data is stored in one of the CrashPlan for Small Business data centers in the US and Australia.
 Data is not transferred between data centers.